Darexsh/Screen_Dimming/README.md

 🚀 About the Project
 ==============

-**Screen Dimming** is an Android application that places a black overlay across all apps to reduce brightness below the system minimum.
-It includes quick controls, notification actions, and safety mechanisms to avoid lockout.
+**Screen Dimming** is an Android application that places a dim color overlay across all apps to reduce brightness below the system minimum.
+It includes quick controls, notification actions, color filters, and safety mechanisms to avoid lockout.

 * * *

 ✨ Features
 ----------

-* 🌙 **System-Wide Dimming Overlay**: Adds a fullscreen black overlay over all apps using a foreground service.
+* 🌙 **System-Wide Dimming Overlay**: Adds a fullscreen dim color overlay over all apps using a foreground service.

 * ☀️➡️🌙 **Animated Main Toggle**: Large round Sun/Moon control with smooth transition animation.